Skip to main content

 // Or use contract interactions to check receipt (if applicable)

-const receipt = await client.contractInteractions.getTransactionReceipt({
+const receipt = await client.contractInteractions.getTransactionReceipt('your-eth-network-id', txHash);

-console.log('Transaction Status:', receipt.data.status);
+console.log('Transaction Status:', receipt.data.receipt?.status);

 Common Issues